Yaser-123/Infozap/README.md

 Access the App:
 Open your browser and navigate to http://localhost:8501 to use the AI Web Scraper.
 ```

-Usage
+## Usage

-Enter a Website URL:
+1. **Enter a Website URL**:

-Input the URL of the website you want to scrape in the provided text box.
+   - Input the URL of the website you want to scrape in the provided text box.

-Scrape the Website:
+2. **Scrape the Website**:

-Click the "Scrape Website" button to extract and clean the DOM content of the website.
+   - Click the "Scrape Website" button to extract and clean the DOM content of the website.

-View the Scraped Content:
+3. **View the Scraped Content**:

-Once the scraping is complete, you can view the cleaned DOM content in an expandable text box.
+   - Once the scraping is complete, you can view the cleaned DOM content in an expandable text box.

-Parse the Content:
+4. **Parse the Content**:

-Describe what you want to parse or extract from the scraped content in the text area provided.
+   - Describe what you want to parse or extract from the scraped content in the text area provided.

-Click the "Parse Content" button to let the AI model process the content and provide the results.
+   - Click the "Parse Content" button to let the AI model process the content and provide the results.

-Dependencies
+## Dependencies

-Streamlit: For building the web interface.
+- **Streamlit**: For building the web interface.

-BeautifulSoup: For web scraping and DOM manipulation.
+- **BeautifulSoup**: For web scraping and DOM manipulation.

-Ollama: For parsing and extracting information using AI.
+- **Ollama**: For parsing and extracting information using AI.

-Project Structure
+## Project Structure
-Copy
 ai-web-scraper/
 ├── app.py # Main Streamlit application
 ├── scrape.py # Functions for scraping and cleaning website content
 ├── parse.py # Functions for parsing content using Ollama
 ├── requirements.txt # List of dependencies
 ├── README.md # This file

+Copy

-Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.

-Commit your changes.
+3. Commit your changes.

-Push your branch and submit a pull request.
+4. Push your branch and submit a pull request.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-Acknowledgments
+## Acknowledgments

-Thanks to Streamlit for the amazing framework.
+- Thanks to [Streamlit](https://streamlit.io/) for the amazing framework.

-Thanks to Ollama for providing the AI parsing capabilities.
+- Thanks to [Ollama](https://ollama.ai/) for providing the AI parsing capabilities.
+Key Changes:
+Usage Section:

+Added numbered steps for better readability.

+Used ** for bold text to highlight actions like "Enter a Website URL" and "Scrape the Website."

+Dependencies Section:

+Used a bulleted list (-) to list dependencies.

+Project Structure:

+Used triple backticks (```) to format the directory structure as a code block.

+Contributing Section:

+Added numbered steps for clarity.

+License Section:

+Added a link to the LICENSE file (make sure the file exists in your repository).

+Acknowledgments Section:

+Added hyperlinks to Streamlit and Ollama for better reference.